apereo/cas/cas-server-documentation/installation/Service-Management.md

 <prop key="hibernate.dialect">${database.hibernate.dialect}</prop>
 {% endhighlight %}

-You will also need to ensure that the xml configuration file contains the `tx` and `aop` namespaces:
+You will also need to ensure that the xml configuration file contains the `tx`, `util` and `aop` namespaces:

 {% highlight xml %}
 <beans xmlns="http://www.springframework.org/schema/beans"